 Michigan Tech's Mechanical Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of the ABET.
 Data on annual student enrollment and degrees awarded can be viewed by clicking on the following two links: annual enrollment and degrees awarded annually.

-Program Education Objectives
+Program Educational Objectives

 Program Educational Objectives (PEO) describe the attributes that we aspire for our graduates to possess three to five years after graduation.
 The BS degree program in Mechanical Engineering Technology will prepare graduates with the technical and managerial skills necessary to enter careers in analysis, applied design, development, implementation, or oversight of advanced mechanical systems and processes.

-- PEO 2: Communicating effectively both written and verbal.
+- Communicating effectively both written and verbal.

 The MET Student Outcomes (SO) capture the desired attributes that the MET program at the School of Technology aspires to impart to its students through the curriculum and academic experience.

-- SO 13: Technical expertise having added technical depth in areas chosen from: materials, applied mechanics, computer-aided drafting/design, manufacturing, experimental techniques/procedure, analysis of engineering data, machine/mechanical design/analysis, conventional or alternative energy system design/analysis, power generation, fluid power, thermal/fluid system design/analysis, plant operation, maintenance, technical sales, instrumentation/control systems, and heating, ventilation, and air conditioning (HVAC) among others.
+- Technical expertise having added technical depth in areas chosen from: materials, applied mechanics, computer-aided drafting/design, manufacturing, experimental techniques/procedure, analysis of engineering data, machine/mechanical design/analysis, conventional or alternative energy system design/analysis, power generation, fluid power, thermal/fluid system design/analysis, plant operation, maintenance, technical sales, instrumentation/control systems, and heating, ventilation, and air conditioning (HVAC) among others.